onedata/onedata-documentation/doc/advanced/rest/oneprovider/overview.md

  https://ONEPROVIDER_HOSTNAME/api/v3/oneprovider/attributes/Space1/directory1/file1.txt?attribute=mode
  ```
 Please note that currently the default port for Oneprovider instances is `8443`.

-In addition to REST API, Oneprovider also provides support for [CDMI](../../cdmi.html) protocol,
-and some of data management operations are currently only possible via CDMI.

 ## Authentication
 In order to be able to use this API the REST client must be able to authenticate with the Oneprovider service.